CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ##### sql_exporter

 sql_exporter takes advantage of the Crunchy Data pgmonitor-extension (https://github.com/CrunchyData/pgmonitor-extension) to provide a much easier configuration and setup.
 The extension takes care of creating all the necessary objects inside the database.

-The mimimum required version of pgmonitor-extension is currently 1.0.0.
+The minimum required version of pgmonitor-extension is currently 1.0.0.

 The following pgMonitor configuration files should be placed according to the following mapping: